danielm15/VLN1-2016-Hopur_16/README.md

 Every pop up window has it icon and title
 Status bar is used when saving to the database.
 Action are under file in menu
-Edit relationship is reused, both in edit genius and in the relationship tab You can add relationship at the same time you add computer or genius When addit to relationship it is prevented that you can add same computer twice. it has a nice ui for showing what computers are left and what computer have been added.
+Edit relationship is reused, both in edit genius/edit computer and in the relationship tab You can add relationship at the same time you add computer or genius When adding a relationship it is prevented that you can add same computer/genius twice.
+It has a nice ui for showing what computers are left and what computer have been added.
 TreeWidget is used to show relationship

+CSS styling was written and applied through the CSS stylesheet editor in QtDesigner.
+To see the code go to QtDesigner, right click on a widgetitem for example one of the buttons and select change styleSheet to see the CSS for that button.

 ## Authors
  * Daníel Örn Melstað